Academic Planning

 Requirements to earn a design degree

-In addition to the OSU Baccalaureate Core and credit requirements, the College of Business (COB) has additional grade and GPA requirements, and standards.
+In addition to the OSU Core Education and credit requirements, the College of Business (COB) has additional grade and GPA requirements, and standards.
 Students must satisfy both OSU and COB standards to earn their college of design degree.
 The COB Progression Standards require:

 Program grade information: Design